infobip/mobile-messaging-cordova-plugin/README.md

         </config-file>
     </platform>
    ```
+   **Note that this is subject to change and better configuration option would be provided in future versions of the plugin**

 4. Add code to your project to initialize the library after `deviceready` event with configuration options and library event listener: